Frequently Asked Questions

 For more information, see the TTB website – www.ttb.gov.

 There are three key attributes to every successful beverage product – a marketing story, a quality product, and a distribution network.
 Oftentimes, you bring expertise in one or more of these areas to your project.
 Partners, consultants and other business contacts can provide additional expertise.
-Beverage Resources LLC specializes in designing beverages for our clients.
-We can solve your R&D, regulatory and manufacturing problems in order to bring your beverage concept to market.
+Beverage Resources LLC offers specialized flavor ingredients for alcoholic beverages that allow you to achieve your desired taste profile.

 There are many important questions you need to address.
 What type of product do I envision?
 How and where will it be sold?
 Who are my target customers?